CyberSecurity

 Explore the DIREC projects addressing this topic:

 There is constant interest for Internet Voting by election commissions around the world.
-This is illustrated well by Greenland – their election law was changed in 2020 and now permits the use of Internet Voting.
-However, building an Internet Voting system is not easy: The design of new cryptographic protocols is error-prone and public trust in the elected body is easily threatened.
+At the same time, there is a need for online voting in blockchain governance.
+However, building an internet voting system is not easy: The design of new cryptographic protocols is error-prone, and public trust in the elected body is easily threatened.
+This project aims to improve the security and quality of the internet voting system and influence regulation on minimum quality requirements for blockchains.

+Greenland’s election law was changed in 2020, which now permits the use of Internet Voting.
 Together with the authorities in Greenland, this project will investigate the effects of program verification on public trust in election technologies.
 The project aims to contribute to making internet elections more credible, which can strengthen developing and post-conflict democracies around the world.